 0nly $10 (US shipping included).
 In most cases your order will ship same day!

 The Refrigerator was an early 1990’s broadsheet/zine in Rochester, New York.
-Twenty eight print editions are archived here.
-The Refrigerator went online at the end of the nineties and I am slowly moving some of that content to Popwars.
+Twenty eight print editions are archived abovee.
+The Refrigerator went online at the end of the nineties and I am slowly moving some of that content to this site, PopWars.

 Refrigerator’ Serves Local Menu

 My favorite part of theRefrigerator might be the step-by-step pictorial on how to burn a pistachio.
 These nuts, my favorite food in the world, flame like little flares when set afire.
 Or maybe it’s the painting entitled ”Sparky Shows Me His Colostomy Bag.”